 Bio

-Bryan is an experienced courtroom advocate with a broad litigation practice.
-He handles contractual disputes, builders’ liens, debt collection, product liability, shareholders’ disputes, and disciplinary proceedings.
-He has a particular interest in construction disputes involving floods, fire, and other complex delay claims.
-He has appeared as lead counsel before all levels of court in Alberta, the Federal Court of Canada, and the Federal Court of Appeal, and in leave applications to the Supreme Court of Canada.
-He also has extensive experience as counsel in both domestic and international arbitrations.
+Bryan is an experienced advocate with a broad practice encompassing commercial negotiations and acquisitions, construction project strategy, contractual disputes, commercial fraud, construction liens, debt collection, product liability, shareholders’ disputes, and disciplinary proceedings.
+He has appeared as lead counsel before all levels of court in Alberta, the Federal Court of Canada, and the Federal Court of Appeal, as well as in leave applications to the Supreme Court of Canada.
+He has also appeared as lead counsel before the Court of King’s Bench of Manitoba, the Court of King’s Bench of Saskatchewan, the Supreme Court of British Columbia, and the Supreme Court of the Northwest Territories.
+Bryan also has extensive experience representing clients in both domestic and international arbitrations.

-In his immigration practice, Bryan helps employers and individuals with a variety of business immigration matters.
-He has dealt with virtually every type of application and is frequently asked to prepare and submit large volumes of applications to Immigration, Refugees and Citizenship Canada as well as to Service Canada.
-He advises employers in immigration audits and with matters related to the mobility of their workforce.
-With the guidance of the Labour and Employment Group at McLennan Ross, Bryan also assists employers with labour strategies.
+In his business immigration practice, Bryan advises employers and individuals on a broad spectrum of immigration matters.
+He has experience with virtually every type of application and is frequently engaged to prepare and submit high volumes of applications to government authorities.
+Bryan also guides clients in responding to immigration audits and addressing workforce mobility issues.

-With special skills in immigration appeals, a large part of Bryan’s immigration practice involves appellate advocacy.
-He has appeared as lead counsel before the Immigration Board, Immigration Appeal Division and the Federal Court of Canada on immigration appeals and judicial review applications.
+A significant component of Bryan’s immigration practice involves appellate advocacy.
+He has appeared as lead counsel before the Immigration and Refugee Board and the Federal Court of Canada on immigration appeals and judicial review applications.

 Related